Topics Map > Critical Thinking

 Description

 Defining Features Matrix requires students to categorize concepts according to the presence (+) or absence (–) of critical defining features.
-This activity helps students develop conceptual organizational skills and data on their analytic reading and thinking skills.
+This activity helps students develop conceptual and organizational skills and data on their analytic reading and thinking skills.

 |